Piemontez/opencvflowdocs/src/docs/pt/samples/morphology.md

 ![OpenCV-Flow Example](../../assets/samples/morphology.png)

-The sample above uses the OpenCV 4 [Morphological Transformations](https://docs.opencv.org/4.x/d9/d61/tutorial_py_morphological_ops.html) techniques.
+The example in the illustration above uses the OpenCV 4 [Morphological Transformations](https://docs.opencv.org/4.x/d9/d61/tutorial_py_morphological_ops.html) techniques.

 To add it to the flow click on morphology -> Erode or Dilate.